SlothSpunky77/number-widget/README.md

 # number-widget
 ### A simple number widget to change the value using '+' and '-'.
 ## Usage:
+### Make sure you edit the import for your theme inside number_widget.dart and make necessary code replacements.
 ```
 import 'package:number_widget.dart';
 .